dakom0/web-chat/README.md

 ## Description

+* The app displays a client side version of a chat app.
+* Click on the icon at the bottom right to open the chat.
-The app displays a client side version of a chat app.
-It allows a conversation between a User and a Website staff.
-There is a toggle at the top of the chatbox that allows an individal to identify as a User or a Website staff.
+* It allows a conversation between a User and a Website staff.
+* There is a toggle at the top of the chatbox that allows an individal to identify as a User or a Website staff.

 ## Available Scripts